Chart Color Schemes

 Pioneer is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Natural growth contributed approximately 65.0% of overall population gains during recent periods.
 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
 Looking ahead, population projections indicate a decline of 117 persons by 2041.
-However, specific age cohorts are expected to grow, led by the 25 to 34 age group with an anticipated increase of 54 people.
+However, specific age cohorts are expected to grow, notably the 25 to 34 age group, projected to increase by 54 people over this period.

 Frequently Asked Questions - Population